XavierElChantiry/InfraPulse/README.md

 # InfraPulse

-This readme is a work of progress
+This is a terraform and ansiblle to configure and host a simple webapp i made for demonstration